Lewis & Clark Caverns State Park

 Cavern Tours are now being offered.

-Only Paradise tours offered at this time.
-The Paradise tour will guide you to the largest, most decorated rooms of the cave.
+The park offers two tours: The Classic Tour which visits the majority of the developed cave but is physically challenging, and The Paradise tour that will guide you to the largest, most decorated rooms of the cave.
 Tour length is approximately 1 mile and the tour takes about 1 1/2 hours.

 Tickets are limited.

 Get in touch with the park for more information.